google/go-safeweb/README.md

 ## Contributing

 This project is in an early stage.
-We are currently **not accepting** any contributions.
+We are temporarily **not accepting** any contributions.

 ## Source Code Headers